Published on November 3rd, 2014 | by Emilie DesJardins

 It takes a lot of time to do it right

 The issue though, is that there is so much to do around this time of year that extras start to pile up.
-Holiday cards can be forgotten.
+Greeting cards can be forgotten.
 Think about all the work that goes into a full company mailing.
 If you want a custom greeting card, you will need a designer to create one.
-Then it goes through the rigamorale that is the company approval process.
+Then it goes through the hassle that is the company approval process.
 Wait.
 Have you found someone to print your cards for you?
 How long will that take?
 You have to order the cards, buy envelopes, buy stamps, address the envelopes, stuff them, seal them, stamp them, and send them out.
 I’m stressed just thinking about it.

 There has to be an easier way, right?
 One way to simplify the design process is to use pre-designed greeting cards that let you customize certain areas.
 Adding a photo of your staff and a message inside from your office could be the right touch to complete just the right professional but festive design.